Telecommuting and Working From Home

 Furthermore, permitting employees to work from home increases the number of available job candidates.
 For instance, working mothers and fathers who need to be home at a particular time to drop off or pick their children up at school are more likely to be able to work for a company that permits them to work from home.
 Similarly, companies that permit telecommuting can hire employees who live far from their offices who are unwilling or unable to relocate.

 Of course, there are drawbacks to employees working from home, such as making it more difficult to supervise, train and collaborate with them.
 Obviously, some jobs such as outside sales and customer service positions might lend themselves to working from remote locations, while other jobs like shift supervisor, food server and store clerk typically cannot be performed remotely.Employment Law Issues Relating to Working From Home

 There are many important employment law issues relating to working from home.
-For example, although employers ordinarily are not required to permit their employees to work from home, under certain circumstances they might be required to permit an employee to work from home as a reasonable accommodation for a disability or for a religious belief.
+For example, although employers ordinarily are not required to permit their employees to work from home, under certain circumstances they might be required to permit an employee to work from home as a reasonable accommodation for a disability, due to pregnancy, or for a religious belief.